kevin-mitchell/alexa-app/README.md

     		...
     	],

+####Lumen

+The truth is I'm not 100% sure if there is an "official" way of adding aliases/facades in Lumen, and I generally don't use custom facades with Lumen, however [http://stackoverflow.com/questions/30399766/where-to-register-facades-service-providers-in-lumen](as mentioned in this stackexchange post), this should work:

+First make sure aliases/facades are enabled in your `bootstrap/app.php` file by uncommenting `$app->withFacades();` and then after this add

+	class_alias(\Develpr\AlexaApp\Facades\AlexaRouter::class, 'AlexaRoute');
+	class_alias(\Develpr\AlexaApp\Facades\Alexa::class, 'Alexa');

+For lumen it might be easier to simply use `$app['alexa.router']` or inject an instance of one of the above classes into your class.

+###3: Register Certificate middleware for verifying request comes from Amazon/AppKit (optional)

-For any production application, it's important and in fact required by Amazon that you protect your application as described
+For any production application, it's important and in fact required by Amazon that you protect your application as [https://developer.amazon.com/public/solutions/devices/echo/alexa-app-kit/docs/developing-your-app-with-the-alexa-appkit](described in their documentation.)
+You do not *need* to register this middleware however, and for certain testing may choose not to.

 This package makes this easy by providing middleware that will meet all required security parameters provided by Amazon.
-At this time, if you'd like to enable this functionality you'll need to register the `Certificate` middleware as outlined by [Laravel's own documentation](http://laravel.com/docs/5.1/middleware#registering-middleware).
+At this time, if you'd like to enable this functionality you'll need to register the `Certificate` middleware as outlined by the [Laravel](http://laravel.com/docs/5.1/middleware#registering-middleware)/[Lumen](http://lumen.laravel.com/docs/middleware) documentation.

-If you'd like to protect all routes in your application you can simply add the `Certificate` middleware to the list of middleware in your `app/Http/Kernal.php` file:
+If you'd like to protect all routes in your application you can simply add the `Certificate` middleware to your global middleware as show below, else you can protect certain end points (i.e. only run the certificate/security check at `/alexa-api-endpoint`).

+####Laravel

+To protect **all routes**, in your `app/Http/Kernal.php` file:

 	protected $middleware = [
 		...